 So how has the shave changed with these tweaks?

 For me, the shave experience with the Supply V2 razor is noticeably improved over V1.
 The first thing I noticed was that the grip has improved, even though the razor still “looks” smooth.
 I’m told that the manufacturing change to MIM, where the material can be subtly textured with a “bead blast,” makes all the difference.

 As I mentioned earlier, this is a heavy razor.
 But the better texturing and the minor change in balance make it more comfortable and easier to handle.

 I generally prefer “mild” razors.
 And I definitely gravitated to the mild base plate on the V1 Supply razor.
 I initially thought it would be that way with V2 as well but I discovered that after the first shave with a new “Injector” blade I actually preferred the standard base plate that comes with the razor.
 Even though the base plate blade gap for all the plates have been increased a tiny bit with V2, the other design tweaks seem to give the razor a smoother performance no matter what plate you use.
 I think the Classic base plate included with the razor will be fine for most people.

 For me the Supply razor is especially good at dealing with heavy, multi-day stubble.
 I find the thicker, more stable Injector single edge blade good at mowing down a “terrain” that can give thinner blades trouble.
 But over-all I find the shave I can get with the Supply razor to be excellent.

-Have you tried the Supply Single Edge V2 razor or accessories?
+Have you tried the Supply Single Edge V2 razor?
 What do you think of it?
-Leave a comment below!
+Leave a star rating and comment below!

 Find this article useful?
 Please share it!